dsccommunity/SqlServerDsc/tests/Integration/Resources/README.md

 log and can be found here: https://ci.appveyor.com/project/dsccommunity/sqlserverdsc

-By default the build worker is terminated once the build finishes, to keep the build worker online after the build finishes uncomment the line in `appveyor.yml`.
-The build worker will always be terminated after 60 minutes which is the run time open source projects gets.
+By default the build worker is terminated once the build finishes, to keep the build worker online after the build finishes uncomment the required line in the file `appveyor.yml`.
+The build worker will always be terminated after 60 minutes for open source projects.

 ## SqlServer module